MICA-MNI/z-brains/docs/pages/13.plugins/index.rst

 .. _plugins:

-.. title:: ``z-brains`` plugins
+.. title:: zbrains plugins

-Exploring ``z-brains`` plugins
+Exploring ``zbrains`` plugins
 ============================================================

 zbrains can accept data outside of micapipe and hippunfold as a 'plugin' folder.
 However, these data MUST be formatted as BIDS-derivatives exactly as in micapipe and hippunfold.
 If hippocampal surface data are present then they will be used but otherwise volumetric data will be mapped to hippocampal and subcortical surfaces.

 For example, the following plugin will import the data that is already mapped to hippocampal surfaces: